July - 7th agile principle

 Working software is the primary measure of progress.

 We are getting to one of my favourites.
 The seventh agile principle states that working software is the primary measure of success.
-This statement is so plain that First Officer Spock might raise an eyebrow and say: “Quite obviously so.”
+This statement is so plain that Commander Spock might raise an eyebrow and say: “Quite obviously so.”
 Indeed, the idea is simple.
-Working software directly translates into business value and the ultimate goal of any software project is to provide functional, usable, and reliable software that allows users to get their task done better and faster.
+Working software directly translates into business value and the ultimate goal of any software project is to provide functional, usable, and reliable software that allows users to get their tasks done better and faster.
 But how do you measure it?
-Perhaps it is not all that obvious.
+Perhaps this is not all that obvious.
 To illustrate the case, let’s consider an example from construction.

 Let’s say we are building a house.
 If we apply iterative methods to house construction, we would start with some room and finish it, perhaps the bathroom.
 So we got a working bathroom, tiles, taps, sinks, plumbing and everything included.
 Next we add a first bedroom.
 Now the owners can sleep in it and use the bathroom.
 We have provided value to the stakeholders.
 That’s very agile of us.
 But what about the roof?
 Or the foundation?
 Can we add it later?
 Evidently, the bedroom and bathroom require some sort of foundation.
 We already built one, but it’s not going to support the entire house.
 So we will have to change the foundation as we add rooms.
 And the roof will have to grow as well.
 It is easy to see that this approach doesn’t really work for construction.
 As we “refactor” the building, we would have to tear down and rebuild structures often, which would be extremely impractical and prohibitively expensive.